BitcoinCash1/Bitcoin-Cash-Node/doc/libauth-test-reasons.md

 To address this, we prepare a lookup table with the most common mapping between Libauth suggested reasons and BCHN errors, with overrides provided for specific tests.
 This is broken up by testing context (otherwise there would be so much inconsistency that overrides would outnumber rules).
-Testing context here means; which CHIP is being tested, whether or not the CHIP is pre- or post-activation in the testing environment, and whether standard or non-standard validation is enabled.
+Testing context here means; which test pack is being tested, whether or not the test pack includes a feature that is pre- or post-activation in the testing environment, and whether standard or non-standard validation is enabled.
 Those context permutations are represented as numbers in the table below for simplicity.
 Also for simplicity, there is only a single rule for each Libauth reason.
 There are no rules covering more specific contexts that override more general rules.
 Only overrides do this, and overrides always target a specific context.

 This allows for many matches to be captured by general rules while allowing for a minimized set of test-specific overrides for odd cases.